steveblue/angular2-rollup/README.md

 It is not recommended that you deploy the livereload script to production.

-## How do I take advantage of TypeScript in my IDE?
+## How do I take advantage of TypeScript in VSCode?

-To take full advantage of TypeScript with autocomplete you would have to use an editor with the correct TypeScript plugins.
+Configure the jsconfig.json file.

+Install the following packages:

+Angular Language Service : Editor services for Angular templates Angular Support : Go to / peek angular specific definitions angular2-inline : Syntax highlighting of inline html and css SCSS Intellisense: autocompletion and refactoring of SCSS Path Intellisense: Autocomplete for paths in the project TypeScript Hero: Additional tooling for the TypeScript language

 #### Use a TypeScript-aware editor